astrorama/PhosphorosDoc/source/user_manual/first_steps/setup_input_data.rst

 The main Phosphoros input data is a **catalog** file.
 A catalog is a table including as columns photometric measurements obtained through a number of different filters, with their corresponding errors, either in flux or magnitude.
-Rows refer to different sources and one column named `ÌD`` must be present.
+Rows refer to different sources and one column named ``ID`` must be present.
 The catalog format is either ASCII or FITS as described in this section (TBD).
 Fluxes must be provided in |mu|\ Jy unit.

 Input catalog files can be examined using TOPCAT (http://www.star.bris.ac.uk/~mbt/topcat/) for example.